 - Applicants must be available one day a week (Monday-Friday) from 9am-4pm.
 Both campuses have limited half day weekend availability.

 - Applicants will need to comply with the dress code which includes a purchase a volunteer polo shirt for $10 to wear with khaki pants.

 - Applicants will need to attend a mandatory orientation session.

 Application Process and Required Forms

-- Complete Application and Questionnaire sheet thoroughly.
+- Complete the Application and Questionnaire sheet online.
 One sentence per question is not sufficient.
 If all questions are not answered, your application will not be considered.
-You must have a Parent/Guardian signature.

 - After your application is received, you may be contacted for a personal interview by April or May.
 Unfortunately due to the volume of applicants we are unable to interview all candidates.

 - If you are selected for an interview, please come prepared with what day(s) of the week you are available to volunteer for the summer.
 Chapel Hill interviews are held at Volunteer Services, ground Floor, N.C.
 Memorial Hospital.
 UNC Hospitals Hillsborough Campus interviews are held at the 430 Waterstone Drive of Hillsborough in the Volunteer Services office on the ground Floor.